DarthVanger/spyoptics.kiev.ua/README.md

 Architecture
 ------------
-The base is CodeIgniter (v2.1.4) php framework.
+The base is CodeIgniter (v2.1.4) php framework + MySql.
+There is also some JS scripts, but no framework is used (only `jQuery`).

+### Mobile and Desktop version of the site
-It's helper method is used to determine user device (PC or mobile) and serve different pages to the user.
+CodeIgniter (v2.1.4) helper method is used to determine user device (PC or mobile) and serve different pages to the user.

 Pages for desktop are here:
 ```